Cognitive ergonomics: Disability

-User Interface Modeling
+User interface modeling

 Cognitive task analysis

 Cognitive task analysis is a general term for the set of methods used to identify the mental demands and cognitive skills needed to complete a task.
 Frameworks like GOMS provide a formal set of methods for identifying the mental activities required by a task and an artifact, such as a desktop computer system.
 By identifying the sequence of mental activities of a user engaged in a task, cognitive ergonomics engineers can identify bottlenecks and critical paths that may present opportunities for improvement or risks (such as human error) that merit changes in training or system behavior.
 It is the whole study of what we know, how we think, and how we organize new information.

 Applications

 As a design philosophy, cognitive ergonomics can be applied to any area where humans interact with technology.
 Applications include aviation (e.g., cockpit layouts), transportation (e.g., collision avoidance), the health care system (e.g., drug bottle labelling), mobile devices, appliance interface design, product design, and nuclear power plants.

 The focus of cognitive ergonomics is to be simple, clear and "easy to use" and accessible to everyone.
 Softwares are designed to help make better use of this.
 Its aim is to design icons and visual cues that are "easy" to use and function by all.